phantomaton-ai/necronomicon/README.md

 - `results`: When `true`, the results of executing directives will be included in the output.
 - `text`: When `true`, any plain text blocks between directives will be included in the output.
+- `directives`: When `true`, the command output will be wrapped in the directive syntax.
+When `false`, the plain output will be returned.

 ## Contribution 🦄